 Outbreaks may erupt at any time in pockets of the population.
 Public health and medical systems have established monitoring thresholds, surveillance procedures, and treatment regimens based on infectious disease characteristics.
 These approaches incorporate the most recent medical evidence around etiology (how they start) and transmission (how they spread).
+They are specific to geography, climate, availability of medical care, and social practices.)
+The type of model that is in use for the rapid detection of the infectious disease, influenza, is illustrated.

-136 Centers for Disease Control and Prevention, COVID-19 Pandemic Vulnerability Index; https://covid.cdc.gov/covid-data-tracker/#pandemic-vulnerability-index
+&lt;sup>136 Centers for Disease Control and Prevention, COVID-19 Pandemic Vulnerability Index; https://covid.cdc.gov/covid-data-tracker/#pandemic-vulnerability-index